SkoolNotes/Taproot/2020BIO101/KBhBIO101DNAReplication.md

 The parent DNA strand serves as a template for the new strand; when it is unzipped, the nucleotides are exposed for complementary base pairing. **Helicase** is the enzyme that unzips the DNA molecule, breaking the hydrogen bonds between nucleotides to expose them for complementary base pairing

 ### DNA priming
-The unwinded DNA is primed to help DNA polymerase’s replication process. **Primcase** is attached to the replication bubble to synthesize an RNA-based primer that would help the DNA polymerease perform the replication process.
+DNA polymersease will REQUIRE a double-stranded area to begin work from, so **Primase** synthesize already double-stranded RNA primers that DNA polymerease could bootstrap to the single-stranded DNA to begin the replication process (think: create-react-app)

 ### DNA "flexing" (what's the actual word?)
 The primed DNA is broken and rejoined in order to reduce strain caused by unzipping.
 Topoisomerase is responsible for relieving unwinding-induced.